Design and benchmarks for emulating Kondo dynamics on a quantum chip: Analytical results near the thermodynamic limit

 \section{Analytical results near the thermodynamic limit}

-Here we present the analytical calculations for the impurity magnetization as a function of time.
-We mostly focus on the quench dynamics assuming discrete time steps (after $N_s$ Floquet steps, each of time $T$) but also compare it to continuum time evolution.
-We first transform the Kondo-Floquet unitary via bosonization and refermionization to a Floquet unitary for an interacting resonant level model and solve it at the Toulouse point.
+Here we present the analytical calculations for the impurity magnetization as a function of time {at a specific point in parameter space, the \textit{Toulouse point}.} We mostly focus on the quench dynamics assuming discrete time steps (after $N_s$ Floquet steps, each of time $T$) but also compare it to continuum time evolution. {All of our analytical calculations assume a Fermi sea initial state and we represent the problem close to the thermodynamic limit as a Floquet field theory, Sec.~\ref{sec:floqth}.}

-We remind the reader that the Toulouse point corresponds to the values in parameter space where the {anisotropic} Kondo impurity {Hamiltonian} can be mapped onto a non-interacting resonant level model. {Based on the irrelevance of anisotropies under renormalization group, this special point captures the same physics as the isotropic Kondo problem.}
+{Extending standard steps, as in the literature for Hamiltonian Kondo models~\cite{EmeryKivelson1992}, w}e first transform the Kondo-Floquet unitary via bosonization and refermionization to a Floquet unitary for an interacting resonant level model{, Secs.~\ref{sec:bandr}, \ref{eq:EffFloquetUnity}.
+In the Hamiltonian case, } the Toulouse point corresponds to the values in parameter space where the {anisotropic} Kondo impurity {Hamiltonian} can be mapped onto a non-interacting resonant level model. {Based on the irrelevance of anisotropies under renormalization group, this special point captures the same physics as the isotropic Kondo problem.} Contrary to the Hamiltonian situation, interactions do not completely vanish at the Toulouse point in the Floquet case, yet {the residual terms} can be shown to {have} strongly irrelevant {scaling dimensions}. {We drop} these residual interactions, which is expected to be accurate for the long-time limit.

-Contrary to the Hamiltonian situation, interactions do not completely vanish at the Toulouse point in the Floquet case, yet {the residual terms} can be shown to {have} strongly irrelevant {scaling dimensions}.
-Dropping these residual interactions, which is expected to be accurate for the long-time limit, we closely follow a construction introduced in \cite{HeylKehrein2010b} to solve the non-interacting problem.
+{Consequently, the next step is to solve the Floquet quench dynamics for a specific initial state, Sec.~\ref{sec:StartingDM}, of a non-interacting resonant level model.
+To this end, in Sec.~\ref{eq:FloqEvolve}, w}e closely follow a construction introduced in \cite{HeylKehrein2010b} to solve the non-interacting {Floquet impurity} problem.
 All {of} the calculations are done near the thermodynamic ($N \to \infty$) limit, keeping leading $1/N$ corrections~\cite{ZarandVonDelft2000}.
 The main results are highlighted here, with supporting calculations presented in \appref{sec:appn4}.